Walingar/Java-Rostock-2020/README.md

 Using them you can watch how the convolution operation affects images.
   *  All pictures must be in the `png` format.
   *  When you specify the name of the image, the format should also be indicated (e.g. `pic1.png`).

+## Task 2.
+Exceptions

+Your task is to implement methods: `impl.expression.ExpressionParserImpl.parse`.
+You should write an implementation where TODO is written.

+`ExpressionParser` should calculate arithmetic expression `expression`.

+`expression` contains integer constants, `+`, `-` and [whitespaces](https://en.wikipedia.org/wiki/Whitespace_character).
+  * All calculations should be done using `int`.
+  * There can be no whitespace inside constants.
+  * Several `+`, `-` cannot be in a row.
+  * Expression parsing should work in linear time.

+Pay attention to the processing of possible parsing and calculation errors.